Eesti-Transinimeste-Uhing/event-manager/README.md

 moon discord-bot:dev`.
 Note that some projects need an .env file.
 In these cases, you'll find a `.env.example` in the project root.
 Copy this file and name it `.env`, then fill out the fields.

+To run all projects at once, use `yarn moon :dev`.